 If my above suggestions just aren’t cutting it, reach for Tylenol.
 Unfortunately, ibuprofen is more effective at decreasing period cramp pain, but ibuprofen is also associated with decreased fertility.
 Additionally, ibuprofen is contraindicated in pregnancy.
 So if you are in fact pregnant, you definitely don’t want to risk taking ibuprofen.
 Tylenol is considered safe in pregnancy and it doesn’t impact your fertility.
 In high doses Tylenol intake during pregnancy has been associated with an increase in childhood asthma, but one or two tablets during your period isn’t going to have any effect.

 Hopefully these suggestions will help you manage your menstrual pain without reaching for birth control or ibuprofen.
 If you cave and take ibuprofen don’t worry.
 The effect is small if any.
 And your glimmer of hope?
 Once you are pregnant you wont need to worry about your period for at least 9 months!
+However, you will have to deal with round ligament pain.
 If these relief measures aren’t cutting it, talk to your doctor or midwife at your preconception visit.

 Next Up: Check out my Article BPA & Soy: The Good and the Bad for Getting Pregnant